ami-iit/bipedal-locomotion-framework/README.md

 bipedal-locomotion-controllers provides native CMake support which allows the library to be easily used in CMake projects.

 bipedal-locomotion-controllers exports the `CMake` targets presented in [Exported components](#orange_book-exported-components) section.
 The targets can be imported using the `find_package` CMake command and used by calling `target_link_libraries`.

+# :books: Doxigen documentation
+[Here](https://dic-iit.github.io/bipedal-locomotion-controllers) you can find the documentation.